Genesis Energy Limited: Science Based Targets

 Genesis has created Science Based Targets to align their sustainability goals to.
 They aim to reduce scope 1 and 2 emissions by 36% and reduce scope 3 emissions 21%.

 School-gen and School-gen Trust

 Genesis Energy began its School-gen programme in 2006 to teach students about solar power, renewable energy and energy efficiency.
-The School-gen program has created extensive teaching resources, including Maker Projects and eBooks that are free for any school in New Zealand.
+The School-gen programme has created extensive teaching resources, including Maker Projects and eBooks that are free for any school in New Zealand.
 It has also provided 92 New Zealand schools with either a 2, 4 or 6 kilowatt photovoltaic (PV) solar panel system, at no cost to the schools.
 The largest solar array on a School-gen school is 16 kilowatts on Vauxhall School in Auckland.
 The PV system allows these schools to generate a portion of their electricity from the sun while also teaching students about solar energy.